igorlitvak/proxmoxmanager/README.md

 Each node has it's own unique string ID.

 ### Users
 Proxmox VE has a complex user and permission system.
-There are two realms in which users are created: PAM (build-in Linux authentication, primarily used for root user) and PVE (Proxmox VE authentication).
+There are two realms in which users are created: PAM (built-in Linux authentication, primarily used for root user) and PVE (Proxmox VE authentication).

 This library only supports PVE users, because not all API features are availible for PAM users.